Tom Sawyer is a Native Wichitan

 Tom is always willing to visit with constituents at the Capitol or in Wichita.
 During his time as our State Representative he has sent out newsletters, legislative highlights and other helpful information.
 Tom also surveys the district regularly and holds town meetings to listen to the concerns of the people of the 95th district.

-Tom Sawyer is An Experienced Leader
+Tom Sawyer is A Proven Leader

 His fellow legislators have recognized Tom Sawyer's leadership skills as they have elected him to several leadership positions over the years.